 What is a Cardigan?

-While cardigans transcend men’s and women’s fashion today, its background, like chinos and balmoral boots, is rooted in the military.
+While cardigans transcend men’s and women’s fashion today, their background, like chinos and balmoral boots, is rooted in the military.
 During the Crimean War, British soldiers sported a wool knit, sweater-like coat, based on a garment European fishermen would wear in the 17th century to stay warm outdoors.

 As it gained popular appeal in the 19th century, this vest-like men’s sweater was named after Major General James Thomas Brudenell, the 7th Earl of Cardigan.
 Enhancing its appeal among elite circles, college athletes in the U.S. started wearing them like letterman jackets to boast of their performance on the court or field, and over the following decades, this status turned the cardigan into a preppy staple.

 Today, the cardigan utilizes a specific construction.
-Among all types of sweaters for men, it’s fully buttoned down the front, occasionally using toggles for variety. ¼-zips and pullovers, even with the distinctive V-neck, fall outside this scope.
+Among all types of sweaters for men, it’s fully buttoned down the front, occasionally using toggles for variety. zips and pullovers, even with the distinctive V-neck, fall outside this scope.
 Secondly, cardigans traditionally feature a V-neck front, adding to their layering appeal with a collared shirt.

 Essentially existing between a jacket and a sweater, the design is free of lapels, has no chest pocket, but may include side pockets for the hands – although these aren’t required and tend to be more prominent on casual garments.
 As a final definitive aspect, cardigans won’t be sleeveless – although you’ll occasionally run into something with short sleeves.
 Anything sleeveless with a V-neck qualifies as a sweater vest.